hoangnguyen7474/cryptocurrencies-portfolio/README.md

 # cryptocurrencies-portfolio

 As a Bitcoiner, I'm obsessed with the idea how to manage the amount of cryptos I HODL.
-So I created this app with Ruby On Rails, ReactJS and Coinmarketcap API
+So I created this app with Ruby On Rails, ReactJS and .....Coinmarketcap API.